Lies that Bind: Release

-Beside airing in Kenya, it premiered in Africa at the Africa Magic Entertainment on weekdays at 6:30 PM CAT.
-It as also been broadcast in Urban TV Uganda, MUVI TV Zambia, OH TV Ghana, SBC Seychelles, NBC Namibia.
+Beside airing in Kenya, it premiered in Africa on Africa Magic Entertainment on weekdays at 6:30 PM CAT.
+Also on Africa Magic and Africa Magic World on different daily slots and different time slots.
+It as also been broadcast on Urban TV in Uganda, MUVI TV in Zambia, OH TV in Ghana, SBC in Seychelles, NBC in Namibia and SABC in South Africa.